mohibulmahmud/icann-aso-2024/README.md

 During the session, I had the opportunity to ask a few important questions.
 Here’s what I learned:

 1. **How will the updates improve accountability for RIRs?**
-   - New principles like transparency, audits, and continuity plans will hold RIRs to higher standards and ensure they remain accountable to their communities.
+   - **Answered by Kevin Blumberg:** New principles like transparency, audits, and continuity plans will hold RIRs to higher standards and ensure they remain accountable to their communities.

 2. **What role does the Internet community play in monitoring accountability?**
-   - Transparency mechanisms, like published records and independent audits, will allow the community to keep track of RIR activities.
+   - **Answered by Kevin Blumberg:** Transparency mechanisms, such as published records and independent audits, will allow the community to keep track of RIR activities.
 Community input is critical for improving these updates.

 3. **What happens if an RIR doesn’t meet the criteria?**
-   - ICANN and other RIRs have pledged to provide support, including financial and operational assistance, to help struggling RIRs meet the requirements.
+   - **Answered by Hans Petter Holen:** ICANN and other RIRs have pledged to provide support, including financial and operational assistance, to help struggling RIRs meet the requirements.
 Derecognition would only be considered as a last resort.

 4. **Are there ideas missing from the update?**
-   - ICANN welcomes community feedback!
+   - **Answered by Kevin Blumberg:** ICANN welcomes community feedback!
 If there are additional principles that could improve accountability, now is the time to share them through the public comment process.

 ---